SainsburyWellcomeCentre/crabs-exploration/guides/TrainingModelsHPC.md

 Currently, we can use Optuna to find the optimal number of epochs and the optimal learning rate, within a specified range of values.
 These will be optimal by maximizing the validation precision and recall.
 We then use these optimal parameters to train the model.

    To run an `Optuna` hyperparameter optimization, we need to specify the range of values we wish to optimize in the configuration file (`/crabs/detection_tracking/config/faster_rcnn.yaml`).
-Under `Optuna`, specify the following:
+Under `optuna`, specify the following:

    - `n_trials`: The number of trials you want Optuna to run.
 Each trial will explore a different combination of hyperparameters within the defined search space., and their performance metrics will be compared.
    - `learning_rate`: The lower bound and the upper bound of the learning rate parameter to consider.